Training

 Facilities Management employees practicing CPR on dummies

 Some employees based on their job role and responsibilities are required to have first aid training.
-Electricians are required to update this training annually.
 This classroom and hands-on training course will teach trainees how to provide CPR as well as first aid.
 The course will also instruct employees on how to respond to shock and heart conditions.
 A certification card will be issued to each trainee who shows competence and achieves a passing grade on the course evaluation.

-All employees are required to take this hand-on course to update and review trainees' knowledge of inspections, stability, and safe operation of forklifts.
+All employees who hold a forklift license are required to take this hands-on course to update and review trainees' knowledge of inspections, stability, and safe operation of forklifts.
 Individual driving tests will be held.
 An operator's license will be issued to each trainee who shows competence and achieves a passing grade on the practical hands-on evaluation.

 *Recertification: 3 years